 Meet the local parents who are here to help plan your family vacation.

 I am a mom of two fantastic boys living in in the Boston area.
 I grew up in Pittsburgh and have lived in Philadelphia, Washington, DC, Sweden, South Africa, France and Scotland.
 My professional background is in higher education management and international exchange programs.
-In my free time, I enjoy exercise, getting out in nature, reading and writing my blog.Book this Guide
+In my free time, I enjoy exercise, getting out in nature, reading and writing my blog.Plan a Trip

 What to know before you travel to Boston with Kids